 Birkas Kohanim and You

-The halacha mandates (see Tur and Shulchan Aruch Orach Chaim 104: 7) that one should not interrupt his tefillas Shmoneh Esrei, except for Devarim Shebkdusha (exceedingly holy prayers) such as KedushaandAmen Yehei Shmei Rabbah, when one is required to stop his own tefillah, concentrate, and listen to the congregational prayer.
+The halacha mandates (see Tur and Shulchan Aruch Orach Chaim 104: 7) that one should not interrupt his tefillas Shmoneh Esrei, except for Devarim Shebkdusha (exceedingly holy prayers) such as KedushaandAmen Yehei Shmei Rabbah.
+In these instances, one is required to stop his own tefillah, concentrate, and listen to the congregational prayer.
 Does Birkas Kohanim fit this criterion, or is one’s own personal tefilla considered more important for our intents and purpose?

-On the other hand, many other contemporary decisors, including the Chazon Ish zt”l, Rav Moshe Feinstein zt”l, Rav Shlomo Zalman Auerbach zt”l, Rav Shmuel HaLevi Wosner shlit”a and Rav Binyamin Zilber zt”l, aver that one should definitely stop his own davening to listen to Birkas Kohanim.
-They maintain that since many authorities count the congregation as part of the Biblical mitzvah, and even those who do not agree still hold that it is required and proper to be blessed by the Kohanim, as such, its status is also considered Devarim Shebkedusha.
-This is in fact how many Halacha sefarim on tefillah conclude.
+On the other hand, many other contemporary decisors, including the Chazon Ish zt”l, Rav Moshe Feinstein zt”l, Rav Shlomo Zalman Auerbach zt”l, Rav Shmuel HaLevi Wosner shlit”a and Rav Binyamin Zilber zt”l, aver that one should indeed stop his own davening to listen to Birkas Kohanim.
+They maintain that since many authorities count the congregation as part of the Biblical mitzvah, and even those who do not agree still hold that it is required and proper to be blessed by the Kohanim; as such, its status is also considered Devarim Shebkedusha.
+This is in fact how several Halacha sefarim on tefillah conclude.

-Rav Shlomo Zalman Auerbach takes this approach a step further, writing that in his opinion Birkas Kohanim is considered superior to Kedusha, as during Kedusha we are talking to and praising the King (G-d); in Birkas Kohanim the King is “talking” to us.
+Rav Shlomo Zalman Auerbach zt”l takes this approach a step further, writing that in his opinion Birkas Kohanim is considered superior to Kedusha, as during Kedusha we are talking to and praising the King (G-d); conversely, in Birkas Kohanim, the King is “talking” to us.

 Birchas Kohanim was alluded to by Hashem all the way back in the time of Avraham Avinu and is the conduit to receive countless Divine blessings.
 Especially during these trying times, when we face danger and uncertainty on a constant basis, it behooves us all to try and take advantage of this incredible opportunity, every chance we get!

 Mishna Berura (128, 164).
 See also Yalkut Yosef (Kitzur Shulchan Aruch ad loc.
 17).
-Although the Gr”a himself was unsuccessful in his attempts to make Birkas Kohanim a daily practice in his lifetime (see above footnote), interestingly, when his students (led by R’ Yisrael of Shklov) moved to Eretz Yisrael and founded the “Ashkenazic Yishuv”, were indeed successful in instituting Birkas Kohanim on a daily basis for Ashkenazim in Eretz Yisrael.
+Although the Gr”a himself was unsuccessful in his attempts to establish Birkas Kohanim as daily practice (in Chutz La’aretz) in his lifetime, nevertheless, his students (led by Rav Yisrael of Shklov) who moved to Eretz Yisrael and founded the “Ashkenazic Yishuv”, were indeed successful in instituting Birkas Kohanim on a daily basis for Ashkenazim in Eretz Yisrael.

-Rambam Hilchos Tefillah Ch.
-15, 12; Tur/ Shulchan Aruch O.C.
-128, 2; based on the statement of R’ Yehoshua ben Levi in Gemara Sota 38b.
+Rambam (Hilchos Tefillah Ch.
+15, 12) and Tur and Shulchan Aruch (Orach Chaim 128, 2; based on the statement of R’ Yehoshua ben Levi in Gemara Sota 38b).